msantos/gen_icmp/README.md

         ping/1 is a convenience function to send a single ping packet.
 The argument to ping/1 can be either a hostname or a list of hostnames.

+        To prevent the process mailbox from being flooded with ICMP messages, ping/3 will put the socket into {active,false} mode after completing.

         The ping/3 function blocks until either an ICMP ECHO REPLY is received from all hosts or Timeout is reached.